MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-deployable-package-system.md

 1. After the update is successfully applied in a sandbox environment, navigate to the project's asset library.
 On the **Asset library** page, click the **Software deployable package** tab, select the package that you want to move to production, and click **Release candidate**.
 This indicates that this package is ready for production deployment.
 2. Open the **Environment details** view for the production environment where you want to apply the package.
 3. Click **Maintain** &gt; **Apply updates** to apply the package.
-4. Select the type of package to apply.
-5. Select the package to apply in your production environment, and then click **Schedule** to submit a request to apply it.
+4. Select the package to apply in your production environment, and then click **Schedule** to submit a request to apply it.
     > [!NOTE]
     > The list of packages includes only the packages that have been successfully signed off in the sandbox environment, and that have been marked as release candidates.
-6. Specify the date and time to schedule package application for, click **Submit**, and then click **OK** to confirm.
+5. Specify the date and time to schedule package application for, click **Submit**, and then click **OK** to confirm.
 Note that your environments will be down and unavailable to perform business while the package is being applied.
-7. At the scheduled downtime, package deployment will start.
+6. At the scheduled downtime, package deployment will start.
-8. After the environment is serviced, you can monitor the status.
+7. After the environment is serviced, you can monitor the status.
 The **Servicing status** field indicates the status of package application.
 Additionally, a progress indicator shows the number of steps that have been run, out of the total number of steps that are available.
-9. After the deployment is successfully completed, the **Servicing status** field is set to **Completed**, but the **Request status** field is still set to **In progress** because the request hasn't yet been closed.
+8. After the deployment is successfully completed, the **Servicing status** field is set to **Completed**.
-    - After Microsoft has finished applying the request, you must close the request by clicking **Close servicing request**.
-    - When you close a successful request, in the **Edit work item details** dialog box, set the **Service request status** field to           **Succeeded**, and then click **Submit**.
-10. If package application isn't successfully completed, Microsoft will investigate the issue.
+9. If package application isn't successfully completed, Microsoft will investigate the issue.
 The **Servicing status** field will indicate that package application has failed.
-    - When deployment fails, Microsoft can abort the package, revert the environment to a good state, and send the request back to the         customer, so that the customer can validate the environment and close the request.
-If there is an issue in the package, the             customer must submit a new request that includes the new package.
-    - When you close a failed request, in the **Edit work item details** dialog box, set the **Service request status** field to               **Aborted**.
+The environment will be rolled back to a good state.

 ## Applying retail updates and extensions